 Advanced users refer to those who have been actively using Twitter for personal and professional development for some time.
-If you have reached this level of competence, you are ready to explore the other features of Twitter using Apple mobile device.
-This section will teach you how to share photos and videos, do more complicated tasks, and deactivate your Twitter account.
+If you have reached this level of competence, you are ready to explore the other features of Twitter using your Android mobile device.
+This section will teach you how to share photos and videos, do more complicated tasks, and how to deactivate your Twitter account.